Shockbob17/PDSArduinoCode/README.md

 3. Once there is a response, it will decode the string response and use the values to update the firebase.

 ## index.js
+This is code with the functions for the telegram bot.

+These are the important functions:
+1. <b>start </b>: This function is fired whenever the telegram bot is started and will prompt the user to send the help command
+2. <b>help </b>: This function will tell the user how to use the bot and will inform them how the two main functions, realread and realtime work.
+3. <b>realtime </b>: This function will update the active boolean and will be used as the signal for the scan to start.
+After the scan, the updated values will be used to update the firebase
+4. <b>realread </b>: This function will be used to collect the count on the number of trays from the firebase and send the count to the user on telegram.